 It's been reported that Campath, currently used to treat B-cell chronic lymphocytic leukemia, can have serious and deadly side effects.

 Veterans and family members who served on active duty or resided at Camp Lejeune between Jan.
 1, 1953 and Dec.
-31, 1987 may be entitled to both health benefits and disability compensation.
+31, 1987 may be able to sue the U.S. government under a new law.

 Certain types of cancer are among the serious side effects reportedly linked to hair loss drug Propecia (generic: finasteride).
 In June 2011, the FDA released a warning that Propecia, along with other types of 5-alpha reductase inhibitors, may increase the user's risk of high-grade prostate cancer,